How Long People Stay on GLP-1s — GLP-1 Data Series

 The 60-day gap is the most common standard in published GLP-1 persistence research.
 Some studies use different thresholds (Do et al.: 135-day; BHI: 2× expected Rx duration; Gasoyan: 90-day).
 These definitional differences explain much of the variance in reported rates and are flagged throughout this page.

-Switching between GLP-1s should generally count as persistence for employer modeling purposes — switching from Wegovy to Zepbound is not discontinuation from the employer's perspective.
+Switching between GLP-1s is generally counted as persistence for employer modeling — switching from Wegovy to Zepbound is not discontinuation from the employer's perspective.
 Most studies in the master table allow switching; those that don't are noted.

 All data is drawn from publicly available sources.
 Conflicts between sources are flagged rather than resolved.
 Gaps are noted as gaps.
 This page is reviewed and updated as new data becomes available.
 Corrections can be submitted via the contact page.